About Britain's Fittest Farmer

 Jude McCann, Farming Community Network

-Having grown up on a small family farm in mid-Ulster, Northern Ireland, Jude has significant experience within agriculture and, in particular, the farm support sector.
-He spent seven years as Chief Executive of Rural Support – a charity which provides support to farmers and their families in Northern Ireland, before taking up the post of CEO with the Farming Community Network (FCN) in January 2020.
+Having grown up on a family farm in, Northern Ireland, Jude has significant experience within agriculture and, in particular, the farm support sector in the UK and indeed internationally.
+He spent seven years as Chief Executive of a charity which provides support to farmers and their families in Northern Ireland, before taking up the post of CEO with the Farming Community Network (FCN) in January 2020.

-His experience in establishing and managing support programmes has increased his passion for sustainable farming communities.
+His experience in establishing and developing support programmes has increased his passion for sustainable farming communities.